 What is a good CV summary for an account executive?

-However, let’s be honest about your resume objective or resume summary.
+However, let’s be honest about your CV objective or CV summary.
 Most of the time, you don’t need one.

-They occupy space that could be used for work experience, and they’re often generic and lacking in any real value.
-Since you want everything on your account executive CV to enhance your chances of securing an interview, you need to consider whether it’s worthwhile to include a summary or an objective.
+They occupy space that could be used for work experience, and they are usually generic and lacking in any real value.
+Since you want everything on your account executive CV to enhance your chances of securing an interview, you need to consider whether it’s worth including a summary or an objective.

 Our recommendation?
-Unless you’re going to customise it for each job you apply for, you’re better off not having a summary or an objective.
+Unless you’re going to tailor it for each job you apply for, you’re better off not including a summary or an objective.

-Having said that, here are some examples of effective CV objectives and summaries for account executives to provide you with some inspiration.
+Having said that, here are some examples of effective CV objectives and summaries for account executives to give you some inspiration.

 Account executive CV objective/summary examples